Orionsolwings/Osbiz/README.md

-cat << 'EOF' > README.md
 # OSBIZ

-**OSBIZ** is a modern web application built using React.js.
+OSBIZ is a modern web application built using React.js.
 It serves as a frontend platform for dynamic and scalable business solutions.
 This project is structured with modular and clean practices for scalability and maintainability.
 ---

 ## 📁 Folder Structure